CV

 01/2015 - 11/2016: LShift - Senior Developer

-had been in priorly, working on a variety of projects, primarily as the lead developer in most cases.
+In January 2015, I returned to LShift, working on a variety of projects, primarily as the lead developer for most projects.

 - Work with The Global Alliance for Genomics and Health (GA4GH) on their reference server